Purtis Creek State Park

-Purtis Creek State Park is a 1,582.4-acre state park in Henderson and Van Zandt counties in the U.S. state of Texas.
+Purtis Creek State Park is a 1,582.4-acre state park in Henderson and Van Zandt counties, Texas, United States.
 The park opened in 1988 under the authority of the Texas Parks and Wildlife Department (TPWD).

 History

 Purtis Creek State Park Lake dam.

 Native Americans from the Wichita and Caddo tribes once hunted in the area.
 The abundance of game also drew settlers here in the early to mid-1800s.
 The TPWD purchased the park property in 1977 from private owners for $1.4 million.
 In 1980, The United States Soil Conservation Service built a dam on Purtis Creek to control floods and Purtis Creek State Park Lake was created.
 In 2009, the TPWD purchased approximately 2.5 acres with an existing gravel road across it to provide access to a remote area of the park not readily accessible from the existing park road system.

 Nature

 Animals

 The park surrounds the 355-acre Purtis Creek State Park Lake, which was designed for fishing.
-Fish species stocked in the lake include black bass, white bass, crappie and blue, channel and flathead catfish.
+Fish species stocked in the lake include black bass, white bass, crappie, rainbow trout and blue, channel and flathead catfish.
 At some point, invasive grass carp were improperly released into the lake.
-Animals in the park include white-tailed deer, coyote and raccoon along with birds such as northern cardinal, American crow, bald eagle, American white pelican and red-winged blackbird.
+Animals in the park include white-tailed deer, coyote and common raccoon along with birds such as northern cardinal, American crow, bald eagle, American white pelican and red-winged blackbird.